ProDeveloperTutorial.com

 3. Go to the right sub tree

-So where does stack comes into picture?
+So where does stack come into picture?

 Let’s understand with help of an example: